Ogden Union Railway & Depot Company

 The transcontinental trains consisted of an express train, an accommodation train, and an emigrant train.
 Utah Central's service consisted of two passenger trains and two mixed trains, which were made up of both passenger and freight cars.

 Almost immediately, and continuing into the mid-1880s, the local press was filled with complaints about the dark and gloomy depot, with its quarter-mile of wooden sidewalks across swampy mud flats at Wall Avenue and 25th Street that served as the embarrassing entrance to Ogden.
-The complaints included calls for the carriers to erect permanent buildings and workshops, and to "go to work like substantial corporations, instead of dickering around in shanties and balloon tinderboxes, like some two-and-a-half dollar concerns."
+The complaints included calls for the railroads to erect permanent buildings and workshops, and to "go to work like substantial corporations, instead of dickering around in shanties and balloon tinderboxes, like some two-and-a-half dollar concerns."
 Between 1870 and 1890, the city's population quadrupled, from 3,127 to 12,889.
 In 1890, Union Pacific inaugurated the Overland Limited, a luxury train that passed through Ogden on its 71-hour journey between Omaha and San Francisco.
 Ogden was growing, both as a passenger destination and as a center for industry.
-The young city needed a new depot, and Ogden Union Railway & Depot Co., a company whose purpose was to meet that need, was organized on September 17, 1888.
+The young city needed a new depot.

 This general area from the 20th Street crossing on the north to the 29th Street crossing on the south (with East Yard added in 1942) was the home of OUR&D operations from the time of its organization until the late 1960s when its two owners, Southern Pacific and Union Pacific, took over its freight operations.
 As with any terminal company, OUR&D was organized to allow the member railroads to share facilities, mostly to avoid conflicts of operation and to ensure that each road had an equal say in the operations.